SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## thesis

-Although the first world war was \"indeed a victory for democracy,\"
+Although the first world war was \"indeed a victory for democracy,\" neither the victors nor the aftermath promoted widespread liberty.

 ## the victors of the first world war were not true democracies